ashwin-som/ashwin-somasundaram/content/authors/admin/_index.md

 - Visitors
 ---

 Hey there!
 I'm Ashwin, a rising sophomore at UT Dallas majoring in Computer Science.
-My main interests include AI/Deep learning and Data Science.
-I am developing skills to build intelligent systems that can perform complex tasks better than humans.
-I am a member of the Computing Scholars CS^2 Program and the Collegium V Honors Program.
+My main interests include AI/Deep Learning and Data Science.
+I am developing skills to be able to build intelligent systems that can perform complex tasks better than humans.
+I'm also a member of the Computing Scholars CS^2 Program and the Collegium V Honors Program.

-I am currrently working on a project using convolutional neural nets to find the difference between images of animal species.
+I am currrently working on a project using Conv.
+Neural Nets to find the difference between images of animal species.
 In my free time, I enjoy competitive programming,learning new concepts in robotics, playing basketball, and getting involved on campus.